 Unique Karamoja Culture in Uganda

-Kaabong District lies to the Extreme northeast and is a home to Kidepo Valley National Park, the haven of wildlife species.
+Kaabong District lies to the Extreme northeast and is home to Kidepo Valley National Park, the haven of wildlife species.
 Kidepo valley national Park is the only National Park where one can spot Cheetahs on Uganda safari holiday.

-The region is a semi-arid plain with harsh climate and annual low rainfall.
+The region is a semi-arid plain with a harsh climate and annual low rainfall.
 It is largely covered by savannah seasonal grasses and occasional small trees.
-The climate of the region favors the existence of the savannah wildlife like elephants, buffaloes, lions, leopards among others.
+The climate of the region favors the existence of savannah wildlife like elephants, buffaloes, lions, leopards among others.
 Tourists on Uganda safari to this region should put on light clothing and should carry with them many boxes of water.

 Karamoja Sub-region in 2011 was the site of an important Fossil discovery.
-The discovery was made by Paleontologists who discovered the remains of Uganda pithecus major, a 20 million year old ancestor of the present day primates and thus putting Uganda on the map in terms of the scientific world.
+The discovery was made by Paleontologists who discovered the remains of Uganda pithecus major, a 20 million-year-old ancestor of the present-day primates and thus putting Uganda on the map in terms of the scientific world.